 Being a client, you will look to be convinced.
 You will want a creative storm that can carry you away from your life for a moment and place you in the realm of dreams where your business is growing many folds and you seeing is an inevitable success.

-If you look closely at any storytelling module; you will find how they teach their students to build tension, create compelling characters to tell a story in the most genuine way, to which, the audience can relate their problem and find solution or inspiration.
+If you look closely at any storytelling module, you will find how they teach their students to build tension and create compelling characters to tell a story most genuinely.
+The audience can relate to their problem and find a solution or inspiration.

-However, your clients don’t care about your hard-work.
-All they care is their needs, their company and its profits etc. Hence, your focus should be in tapping those opportunities to create a solution to their problems.
-It’s your duty to convince your client that you are or have a solution to their problems, and your team can help them to achieve their business goals, altogether, within a given timeframe.
+However, your clients don’t care about your hard work.
+All they care about is their needs, their company and its profits etc. Hence, your focus should be on tapping those opportunities to create a solution to their problems.

 Use Easy language

 Usage of simpler and shorter words can do wonders.
 Often, marketers falsely believe that using long and tough synonyms can make them look like a maestro.